lucidrains/block-recurrent-transformer-pytorch/README.md

-    xl_memories_layers = (5, 6),    # which layers to use xl memories. very old deepmind papers have shown you only need the last penultimate layers to have cached key values to see majority of benefit num_state_vectors = 512,        # number of state vectors, i believe this was a single block size in the paper, but can be any amount recurrent_layers = (4,),        # where to place the recurrent layer(s) for states with fixed simple gating enhanced_recurrence = True      # enhanced recurrence from ernie-doc paper, i have seen it to work well on my local machine
+    xl_memories_layers = (5, 6),    # which layers to use xl memories. very old deepmind papers have shown you only need the last penultimate layers to have cached key values to see majority of benefit num_state_vectors = 512,        # number of state vectors, i believe this was a single block size in the paper, but can be any amount recurrent_layers = (4,),        # where to place the recurrent layer(s) for states with fixed simple gating enhanced_recurrence = True,     # enhanced recurrence from ernie-doc paper, i have seen it to work well on my local machine use_flash_attn = True           # use flash attention, if on pytorch 2.0 )
-)

 seq = torch.randint(0, 2000, (1, 1024))